vroncevic/gen_avr8/README.md

-# AVR project skeleton generator.
+# AVR project skeleton generator

 **gen_avr8** is tool for generation of AVR8 project skeleton for development of embedded applications.